 - 1. Input Power: Set the Heat Pump/Heat Engine switch to the neutral position (straight up).
 Connect the power supply using banana patch cords to the input power terminals on the circuit board as shown in picture.
 Note the polarity. - 2.
-Heat Sink and Insulator: Attach the heat sink to the aluminum block on the Hot Side of the peltier.
-Place a foam insulator on the other block.

-- 3. Temperature: Connect the cables from the temperature ports on the circuit board to the Quad Temperature Sensor.
+Heat Sink and Insulator: Attach the heat sink to the aluminum block on the Hot Side of the Peltier.
+Place a foam insulator on the other block. - 3.
+Temperature: Connect the cables from the temperature ports on the circuit board to the Quad Temperature Sensor.
 Connect the Cold Side to Channel 1 of the sensor and the Hot Side to Channel 2. - 4.
 Voltage: Connect the voltage leads of the Voltage/Current Sensor to the Voltage Ports on the board.
 Note the polarity. - 5.
 Current: Connect separate red and black banana patch cords from the current input of the Voltage/Current sensor to the Current Ports on the board.
 Note the polarity. - 6.
-Computer: Connect the sensors to the computer through the PASPORT interface.
-Open the pre-configured DataStudio file "Coeff of Performance".
-The display should look as shown below.
+Use Capstone to display the input power and temperature of the aluminum blocks.